AngadSKalsi/A-note-to-self/content/A Note To Self/Introduction.md

 ---
-Hi I am Angad, a developer with expertise in frontend development
+Hi I am Angad, I hold a development experience for nearly 3 years and undeniable expertise in frontend development.